 Welcome to Vera's Piano/Voice Studio!
-I offer weekly private piano and voice lessons to young children ages 5 and up.
-Adult students are welcome too!
+I offer weekly private piano and voice lessons to young children ages 5 and up, and women at any age!
 Students are taught and allowed to learn and explore at their own pace, in a professional manner and a pozitive, encouraging environment.
 Students can learn in different stages and just have fun and enjoy themselves!
 Students take lessons for a full academic year: September through May.
 There are no lessons on major holidays!
 During summer break, continuing students may take bi-weekly or once a month lessons!
 Students participate in recitals twice a year (December -May), performing for the family, friends and fellow students.

 I especially enjoy working with students who don't have any formal music training/background and watching them make progress by learning new skills/technique and improve in their piano playing/singing!
 That gives me the greatest satisfaction!
 I hold a BA in Music from the Arizona State University and studied with professor Robert Hamilton, an American concert pianist.
 I trained for piano competitions and won 3rd place in the inter-collegiate MCCD Piano Performance Competition.
 Feel free to visit my Instagram business page @piano_voice_studio.vera